clj-kondo/clj-kondo/doc/config.md

 ## Hooks

-Hooks are a way to enhance linting with user provided code.
+Hooks are a way to enhance linting via user provided code.

 ### API

+Hooks are interpreted using the [Small Clojure Interpreter](https://github.com/borkdude/sci).

+Hooks receive Clojure code as rewrite-clj nodes, not only for performance reasons, but also because rewrite-clj nodes carry the line and row numbers for every Clojure element.
+Note that when we refer to a "rewrite-clj node", we are referring to clj-kondo's version of rewrite-clj node.
+Clj-kondo's version of [rewrite-clj](https://github.com/xsc/rewrite-clj) is catered to its use case, includes some bug fixes, but most notably: strips away all whitespace.

-Hooks can leverage the `clj-kondo.hooks-api` namespace for transformation and analysis of nodes.
+A hook can leverage the `clj-kondo.hooks-api` namespace for transformation and analysis of rewrite-clj nodes, functions include:

-These functions are part of the `clj-kondo.hooks-api` namespace:

 - `list-node`: produce a new list node from a seqable of list nodes.
 - `vector-node`: produce a new vector node from a seqable of list nodes.